tonarino/shadergarden/LISP.md

 ## Using a Shader
 Now that we know how to set everything up, let's write something a bit more complex - a shader that combines multiple textures!

-Shader Graph use GLSL as its shading language.
+Shader Garden use GLSL as its shading language.
 It's not too hard to pick up, but if you'd like to learn more before continuing I highly recommend you read through [The Book of Shaders](https://thebookofshaders.com/) and [Inigo Quilez's Website](https://iquilezles.org/).
 A shader is a program that runs a simple function on each pixel in parallel to produce an output.

 A shader receives inputs through *uniforms*, which can be things like time, vectors, or even textures.
 By convention, we use the `u_` prefix to denote uniforms.